 Returning students at Lawrence will audition during 10th week, June 1-4, 2015 in Conservatory West Offices #105.

-Students who will be joining Lawrence University in the Fall of 2014 will have New Student Auditions on September 11-12, 2014 in the Conservatory West Offices.
-All new students interested in choirs should sign up for an audition time here.
+Students who will be joining Lawrence University in the Fall will have New Student Auditions on September 10-11, 2015 in the Conservatory West Offices.
+All new students interested in choirs will have an online sign-up form posted here in August.